v6cord/VVVVVV/FEATURES.md

 - `gotocheckpoint()` - Teleports the player to their last checkpoint

-- Add 6th argument to `createentity` that sets the color (createcrewman numbers)
+- Add 6th argument to `createentity` that sets the color (createentity crewmen numbers)

 - Add 7th argument to `createentity` that sets entity 1/56 type (ved numbers)